 The #WeLoveLiving campaign is run by the Permaculture Association (Britain)'s Ambassadors project.
 There are many ways we can work with nature and each other to live lightly on the planet.
-We hope you will feel inspired and learn something from the following.
+This campaign is based around the Holmgren Flower and its seven domains of permaculture action highlighted below.
+We hope you will feel inspired and learn something from it.

 #WeLoveLiving.... so we forage for wild food

 Forage in nature’s larder and gather free wild food.
 Throughout the year you can often find ingredients for nutritious meals in woodlands and hedgerows, whether it’s blackberries for an autumn crumble or leaves for a wild salad in spring.

 Here's some more ideas for Land & Nature Stewardship:

 - Prepare for floods/droughts

 Technology doesn’t need to be hi-tech.
 Using a rocket stove to reduce the amount of biomass needed for cooking and boiling water or vermicomposting, where worms break down food waste into compost, are both examples of ‘appropriate technology’ which can help towards a lower carbon future.